Faustin-king/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files: displays the 10 newest files in the current directory.
 13-unique: displays the 10 newest files in the current directory.

+14-findthatword: Display lines containing the pattern “root” from the file /etc/passwd